Early life and career of Abraham Lincoln: Lincoln's appearance

 Lincoln was described as "ungainly" and "gawky" as a youth.
 Tall for his age, Lincoln was strong and athletic as a teenager.
 He was a good wrestler, participated in jumping, throwing, and local footraces, and "was almost always victorious."
 His stepmother remarked that he cared little for clothing.
 Lincoln dressed as an ordinary boy from a poor, backwoods family, with a gap between his shoes, socks, and pants that often exposed six or more inches of his shin.
-His lack of interest in his personal attire continued as an adult.
+His lack of interest in his attire continued as an adult.
 When Lincoln lived in New Salem, Illinois, he frequently appeared with a single suspender, and no vest or coat.

 In 1831, the year after he left Indiana, Lincoln was described as six feet three or four inches tall, weighing 210 pounds, and had a ruddy complexion.
 Later descriptions included Lincoln's dark hair and dark complexion, which were also evident in photographs taken during his tenure as president of the United States.
 William H. Herndon described Lincoln as having "very dark skin"; his cheeks as "leathery and saffron-colored"; a "sallow" complexion; and "his hair was dark, almost black".
-Lincoln described himself around 1838–39 as "black" and his complexion in 1859 as "dark" Lincoln's detractors also remarked on his appearance.
+Lincoln described himself as "black" and as having "a dark complexion" Lincoln's detractors also remarked on his appearance.
 For example, during the American Civil War the Charleston, South Carolina Mercury described him as having "the dirtiest complexion" and asked "Faugh!
 After him what white man would be President?"

 Early years (1809–1831)

 During his later years, Lincoln was reluctant to discuss his origins.
-He viewed himself as a self-made man, and may have also found it difficult to confront the untimely deaths of his mother and his sister.
+He viewed himself as a self-made man and may have also found it difficult to confront the untimely deaths of his mother and his sister.
 However, around the time of his nomination as a candidate for president of the United States, Lincoln provided two brief biographical sketches in response to two inquiries that provide a glimpse of youth in Kentucky and Indiana.
 One request for a campaign biography came from his friend and fellow Illinois Republican, Jesse W. Fell, in 1859; the other request came from John Locke Scripps, a journalist for the Chicago Press and Tribune.
 In Lincoln's response to Scripps, he summed up his early life in a quote from Thomas Gray's Elegy Written in a Country Churchyard, as "the short and simple annals of the poor."
 Additional details of Lincoln's early life appeared after his death in 1865, when William Herndon began collecting letters and interviews from Lincoln's friends, family and acquaintances.
 Herndon published his collected materials in Herndon's Lincoln: The True Story of a Great Life (1889).
 Although Herndon's work is often challenged, historian David Herbert Donald argues that they "have largely shaped current beliefs" about Lincoln's early life in Kentucky, Indiana and his early days in Illinois.